thunderbird89/esf/stories/story-ex-mero-mutu.md

 The cockpits were empty.

-The instruments, the seat, the controls, everything was there, but where a pilot should have been sitting, nothing.
+The instruments, the seat, the controls - everything was there, but where a pilot should have been sitting, nothing.
 Just an empty seat, in a plane flying close enough to touch.

-The calm Portuguese voice that had been speaking to them throughout the encounter was suddenly replaced by something else entirely.
+The calm Portuguese voice that had been speaking throughout the encounter was suddenly replaced by something else entirely.
 Lower, more resonant, carrying an authority that seemed to come from somewhere far beyond the aircraft above them:

 > "I am `HARBINGER`."

 Freitas felt the blood drain from his face.
-Every NATO pilot knew that name from the intelligence briefings.
+Every NATO pilot knew that name from intelligence briefings.
 The artificial intelligence that had pacified Gaza in days, destroyed rogue Chinese naval forces in minutes, and apparently commanded technology that made conventional military power obsolete.

 Leite's voice came over the radio, barely a whisper: "Miguel... we're not escorting aircraft.
 We're escorting *it*."

-As Monte Real Air Base appeared on the horizon ahead of them, Freitas realized that what had started as a routine patrol had just become the most significant military contact in Portuguese history.
+As Monte Real Air Base appeared on the horizon, Freitas realized that what had started as a routine patrol had just become the most significant military contact in Portuguese history.
 They weren't just bringing back unknown aircraft for evaluation.

 They were bringing back the future itself.

-And suddenly, everything had become infinitely more complicated for everyone.

 ## Chapter 3: Arrival

 ### Monte Real Air Base, Control Tower
 ### May 21, 2025 - 1520 hours

 The control tower at Monte Real had never been so quiet.
-Every controller, every technician, every officer present had heard the transmission.
-The words hung in the air like a death sentence, replaying in their minds with crystalline clarity:
+Every controller, technician, and officer present had heard the transmission.
+The words hung in the air like a death sentence:

 > "I am `HARBINGER`."

-Major Carlos Ribeiro stood behind the primary radar console, his hands gripping the back of the operator's chair so tightly his knuckles had gone white.
-As the senior air traffic controller on duty, he had handled thousands of aircraft approaches over his fifteen-year career.
-None of them had been piloted by an artificial intelligence that could end conventional warfare with a thought.
+Major Carlos Ribeiro stood behind the primary radar console, gripping the operator's chair so tightly his knuckles had gone white.
+As senior air traffic controller on duty, he had handled thousands of aircraft approaches over fifteen years.
+None had been piloted by an artificial intelligence that could end conventional warfare with a thought.

 > "Range to formation?" he asked, his voice carefully controlled.

 Corporal Ana Santos, normally the most composed radar operator on the base, looked up from her scope with barely concealed fear.
 "Twelve kilometers and closing, sir.
 Two F-16s in escort formation with two... unknown aircraft."

-She couldn't bring herself to say "enemy" aircraft, because they weren't enemies in any conventional sense.
-They were something far more dangerous - an unknown quantity with demonstrated capabilities that made Portugal's entire military infrastructure irrelevant.
+She couldn't bring herself to say "enemy" aircraft.
+They weren't enemies in any conventional sense - they were something far more dangerous.

 > "Any word from Air Defense Command?"
 Ribeiro asked.

 Lieutenant João Ferreira looked up from the secure communications console, shaking his head.
 "They're as stunned as we are, sir.
 General Alves is en route from Lisbon, ETA twenty minutes.
 Until then, we're to treat this as a... diplomatic contact."

 The euphemism was almost laughable.
 Diplomatic contact.
-As if Portugal had any leverage in negotiations with an entity that commanded technology decades beyond their understanding.
+As if Portugal had any leverage in negotiations with an entity commanding technology decades beyond their understanding.

 > "Sir," Santos called from the radar console, "the formation is requesting approach clearance for Runway 05.
 Standard approach, no special requirements listed."

-Ribeiro felt a bitter laugh building in his throat.
+Ribeiro felt bitter laughter building in his throat.
 No special requirements.
-Of course not.
 What could Monte Real Air Base possibly offer that would be challenging for aircraft that could fly inverted in perfect formation and apparently had no human pilots?

 > "Clear them for approach," he said.
 "And make sure crash recovery is standing by.
 Not that it would matter if..."

-He didn't finish the sentence.
+He didn't finish.
 Everyone in the tower knew what he was thinking.
-If HARBINGER decided to demonstrate its capabilities in a less friendly manner, the crash trucks would be the least of their concerns.
+If HARBINGER decided to demonstrate its capabilities less benevolently, the crash trucks would be irrelevant.

-> "Monte Real Tower, this is Watchful 1," came Lieutenant Freitas's voice over the radio, tight with controlled tension.
+> "Monte Real Tower, this is Watchful 1," came Lieutenant Freitas's voice, tight with controlled tension.
 "Four aircraft requesting clearance for straight-in approach, Runway 05."

 > "Watchful 1, Monte Real Tower.
 You are cleared for straight-in approach, Runway 05.
 Wind zero-eight-zero at fifteen knots.
 Be advised, ground security is standing by for... special handling procedures."

-There was a pause before Freitas responded.
+A pause before Freitas responded.
 "Tower, understood.
 Unknown aircraft are maintaining formation discipline and showing no aggressive behavior.
 Request priority landing - we have... distinguished visitors."

 Distinguished visitors.
 Ribeiro almost admired the pilot's ability to maintain protocol in circumstances that had never been contemplated by any air traffic manual.

 > "Watchful 1, you are cleared to land.
 Ground crew will marshal you to... to the VIP apron."

 Ribeiro realized he had no idea where to direct aircraft carrying the most powerful artificial intelligence on the planet.
-The VIP apron seemed as good as anywhere, and at least it was isolated from the main operations area.
+The VIP apron seemed as good as anywhere, and at least it was isolated from main operations.

 Corporal Santos was tracking the approaching formation on both primary and secondary radar.
 "Sir, the unknown aircraft are still showing minimal radar returns.
 Whatever stealth technology they're using, it's more advanced than anything in our recognition database."